-10 foods that shouldn’t go in the refrigerator
+10 Foods That Shouldn’t Go In The Refrigerator

 Why: It will solidify.
 While this doesn’t hurt the oil, you’ll have to wait for it to return to room temperature to use.

-Storage tip: Olive oil is best when used within 3 months of opening.
+Storage tip: Olive oil is best when used within three months of opening.
 (A sealed bottle can last up to a year and a half in a cool, dark place.)

 Did you know?
 Olive oil has a low smoke point, so it’s best to avoid using it over high heat.